animatedmax/spring-data-geode/src/main/markdown/reference/data.md

-Spring Data for GemFire provides an implementation of the Spring [Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#cache) to position GemFire as a *caching provider* in Spring’s caching infrastructure.
+Spring Data for GemFire provides an implementation of the Spring [Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#cache) to position GemFire as a *caching provider* in Spring's caching infrastructure.

 </div>